SuryaPradeepthi/recipes/README.md

 # recipes
-Created a web page to display recipes in restaurants
+Created a simple web page to display recipes in restaurants